BroadcomMFD/debugger-for-mainframe/README.md

 #### Basic CICS Configuration

-To add a basic CICS configuration, do the following:
+To add a basic configuration to debug a CICS application, add a **Debugger for Mainframe: INTERTEST™ FOR CICS** configuration and populate the following fields:

-1. Open your `launch.json` file.
-2. Click the **Add configuration...** button in the bottom-right corner of the tab.
-3. Select **Debugger for Mainframe: INTERTEST™ FOR CICS**.
-4. Populate the following fields:
   - **"type":** (string)
     - Specify "intertest-cics".
   - **"request":** (string)